SANJAY-sp-86/Pavi/README.md

 Contributions are welcome!
 If you find any issues or have improvements, feel free to fork the repository and create a pull request.

 ---
-⭐ If you like this project, consider giving it a star on GitHub!
+⭐ If you like this project, consider giving it a star on GitHub!.